 Based on the Estonian COVID-19 vaccination plan, anyone who requires the vaccine will be able to be vaccinated in the second quarter of 2021.
 This will be possible provided that the vaccines of other manufacturers will also be granted marketing authorization in addition to those of Pfizer/Biotech and Moderna, and provided that Estonia will receive a sufficient volume of vaccine.
 The procedure for vaccinating Estonia’s population will be developed in the first months of 2021, based on the issuance of the appropriate marketing authorization for COVID-19 vaccines in the EU, as well as upon delivery schedules, i.e. the time at which the vaccine may be delivered to Estonia.
 The process of vaccinating children will commence as soon as a vaccine has become available which is suitable for children.

-This information is provided by MAI CEE, Asinta's partner in Estonia.
+This information is provided by GrECo Group, Asinta's partner in Estonia.

 Employee Benefits in Estonia